jslagrew/cowrieprocessor/README.md

   - --email <email address> --> Your email address, which will be used to register query with DShield when querying for additional IP address data
   - --path <path to cowrie JSON logs> --> Enter an alernate path where cowrie logs may be stored
   - --summarizedays <number of days> --> Outline all attacks and summarize for period of days specified.
 For example, a value of '1' will reivew only attacks from teh current day.
-    -This will create two different report text files within the destination folder.
+    - This will create two different report text files within the destination folder.
 One will be the summary for every attack seen in that time period.
 Another file will contain only attacks that appeared more unique (low or absent virustotal hit count for malware or less than 5 instances of attacks comprised of the same number of commands executed during the attack.

 **Locally created files**